gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

    steps on the download page.

 #### On each database node
-1. Create/edit `/etc/gitlab/gitlab.rb` and use the following configuration.
+1. Edit `/etc/gitlab/gitlab.rb` and use the following configuration.
    If there is a directive listed below that you do not see in the configuration, be sure to add it.
     ```ruby
     # Disable all components except PostgreSQL